Dennis Chambers: Early life

-Chambers was born on May 9, 1959, in Baltimore, Maryland, U.S. He began drumming at the age of four years, and was gigging in Baltimore-area nightclubs by the age of six.
+Chambers was born on May 9, 1959, in Baltimore, Maryland, U.S. He began drumming at the age of four years, and was gigging in Baltimore-area nightclubs by the age of six when the bass player for a local jazz band called The Fingertips overheard his drumming while being stuck in traffic.
 He was recruited in 1981 by the Sugar Hill Label to be their "house drummer."
 Chambers played on many Sugar Hill releases.
-Contrary to popular belief, he did not play on "Rapper's Delight" which was revealed in an interview with Drumeo on August 16, 2017.
+Contrary to popular belief, he did not play on "Rapper's Delight", which was revealed in an interview with Drumeo on August 16, 2017.

 In an interview by Bonedo in 2011, Chambers was asked who some of his influences and favorite drummers were and he mentioned Clyde Stubblefield, Al Jackson Jr., Steve Gadd, Vinnie Colaiuta, Gary Husband, Jack Dejohnette, Billy Cobham, Buddy Rich, Elvin Jones, Roy Haynes, and Tony Williams.

 Career

-In 1978 (at 18 years old) Chambers joined Parliament/Funkadelic, and stayed with them until 1985.
-In 1986 he joined the John Scofield band.
+In 1978 (at 18 years old), Chambers joined Parliament/Funkadelic, and stayed with them until 1985.
+In 1986, he joined the John Scofield band.
 Since then he has played with most of the major figures in jazz fusion music.

 He has recorded and performed with Tom Coster, John Scofield, George Duke, Victor Wooten, Brecker Brothers, Santana, Steely Dan, Jeff Berlin, Parliament/Funkadelic, John McLaughlin, Niacin, Mike Stern, CAB, Greg Howe, and many others.

 He has toured extensively with Carlos Santana, and is a member of the jazz-rock trio Niacin.

 In December 2004, Chambers was awarded an Honorary Doctorate of Music from Berklee College of Music during the inauguration of former president Roger H. Brown.

-In 2013 Chambers recorded the album Groove and More, produced by Lino Nicolosi and Pino Nicolosi, for the Italian company Nicolosi Productions, published by Soul Trade.
+In 2013, Chambers recorded the album Groove and More, produced by Lino Nicolosi and Pino Nicolosi, for the Italian company Nicolosi Productions, published by Soul Trade.